Biodiversity Ecological Model

 Design

-The park is conceived as a resilient ecosystem, integrating natural elements to enhance biodiversity and ecological connectivity.
+The park is designed to be a resilient ecosystem that integrates natural elements to enhance biodiversity and ecological connectivity.

 Sustainability

-It incorporates phyto-remediation strategies and native vegetation, reducing soil contamination and favoring the regeneration of ecosystems.
+It incorporates phytoremediation strategies and native vegetation to reduce soil contamination and promote ecosystem regeneration.

 Accessibility

-An inclusive walkway connects the hill with the beach, allowing universal access and encouraging interaction with nature.
+A walkway that is accessible to all connects the hill to the beach, encouraging interaction with nature.

 Resilience

-The concave plate absorbs the impact of storm surges and allows flexible use of the space for community activities.
+The concave plate absorbs the impact of storm surges, allowing for flexible use of the space for community activities.

 Identity